Will Kinder Morgan Inc. (KMI) benefit from Wall Street bulls Calls?

-Kinder Morgan Inc. (NYSE: KMI) is -5.03% lower on its value in year-to-date trading and has touched a low of $15.92 and a high of $19.35 in the current 52-week trading range.
+Kinder Morgan Inc. (NYSE: KMI) is -6.42% lower on its value in year-to-date trading and has touched a low of $16.00 and a high of $19.35 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KMI stock was last observed hovering at around $17.22 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $20.00 for the next 12 months.
-It is also 25.35% off the consensus price target high of $23.00 offered by 20 analysts, but current levels are 4.61% higher than the price target low of $18.00 for the same period.
+The KMI stock was last observed hovering at around $16.86 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $20.00 for the next 12 months.
+It is also 26.43% off the consensus price target high of $23.00 offered by 20 analysts, but current levels are 6.0% higher than the price target low of $18.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023